Do you manage your calendar or does it manage you? At the end of most days do you have a feeling of accomplishment or frustration?

 These four simple bullet points will allow you to say “no thank you” to a lot of meeting invitations

-It will also make the meetings that you do attend much more productive.
-If you see other members of your team on the attendee list for a meeting decide who and how many members really should be in attendance.
+And make the meetings that you do attend much more productive.
+Also if you see other members of your team on the attendee list for a meeting decide who and how many members really should be in attendance.

-If you develop a few new habits they will provide you with an amazing amount of freedom on your daily calendar.
+It is only a few simple steps that will provide you with an amazing amount of freedom on your daily calendar.
 It may feel a little rigid at first, but when you start leaving at the end of the day with a sense of accomplishment and less stress than in the past, it won’t feel rigid, it will feel like freedom.

 Do you want to be in charge of your calendar?